jadotting/dbstechtrak2020/README.md

 # dbstechtrak2020
-5 hours product done from 830 to 1330
+5 hours solo product done from 830 to 1330